moq-wg/moq-transport/draft-lcurley-warp.md

 A list of varint track IDs.

-Only the most recent SUBSCRIBE message for a broadcast is active.
+Only the most recent SUBSCRIBE message is active.
 SUBSCRIBE messages MUST be sent on the same QUIC stream to preserve ordering.